 Getting Started

-This guide provides full instructions (plus more) on how to get up and running with Streets of Rage Remake v5.1, which is arguably the best version of the fan remake.
-For a guide covering the newer Streets of Rage Remake v5.2, check this guide.
+This guide provides full instructions on how to get up and running with Streets of Rage Remake v5.1, which is arguably superior to the newer v5.2 release.
+However, we have written a guide detailing how to play Streets of Rage Remake v5.2 on Linux if that’s more your speed.

-- Download via Streets of Rage Remake Community Forum
+- Alternate download from Streets of Rage Remake Community Forum

 Extract the zip, and you will have access to the main folder which contains all the necessary game files.

-Optional: Moving the main folder to a memorable, permanent location like /home/[username]/Games/ or similar would be a good idea.
+Optional: Moving the main folder to a memorable, permanent location like /home/your_name/Games/ or similar would be a good idea.
 This is how I have the game situated on my computer:

 /home/mason/Games/SORRv5.1/